BetterDiscord/docs/docs/api/utils.md

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-argument|...Any|anything that should be used to add classnames.
+argument|...any|Anything that should be used to add classnames

-**Returns:** `void`
+**Returns:** `string` - Joined classname
 ___

 ### debounce
 Returns a function, that, as long as it continues to be invoked, will not be triggered.
-The function will be called after it stops being called for N milliseconds.
+The function will be called after it stops being called for `delay` milliseconds.
+It is called at the end of the sequence (trailing edge).
 Adapted from the version by David Walsh (https://davidwalsh.name/javascript-debounce-function)

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-executor|function|
-delay|number|

-**Returns:** `void`
+executor|function|The function to be debounced delay|number|Number of ms to delay calls

+**Returns:** `function` - A debounced version of the function
 ___

 ### escapeHTML
-Takes a string of html and escapes it using the brower's own escaping mechanism.
+Takes a string of HTML and escapes it using the browser's own escaping mechanism.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-html|String|html to be escaped
+html|string|HTML to be escaped

-**Returns:** `void`
+**Returns:** `string` - Escaped HTML string
 ___

 ### extend